DMNerd/dotfiles-Arch/README.md

 Simple fetch program.
 Instalation: `yay -S neofetch`

 ### Conky
-TBH I stopped using conky after usin I3 for a while.
+TBH I stopped using conky after using I3 for a while.
 It simply became irrelevant.
 But since I switched to polybar with very gnome-like config, I might rewrite the config and start using it again.
 For now, use it only if you want somewhere to start.

 #### Cosmetic stuff
 Cursor: [Bibata](https://github.com/KaizIqbal/Bibata_Cursor "Bibata Oil").
-Install: `yay -S bibata-cursor-theme` Wallpaper>
+Install: `yay -S bibata-cursor-theme` GTK Theme: [Flat Remix Blue Dark](https://github.com/daniruiz/flat-remix-gtk "flatremix").
+I use this one because it is one of the best looking BLACK gtk themes.
+Shoutout to [Macterial](https://github.com/mythio/macterial "Macterial"), which also works very well!
+Wallpaper: [My own](https://i.imgur.com/zigb8iy.jpg "My wallpaper") that I made to match the terminal colorscheme and polybar accent colours.